oeg-upm/ya2ro/README.md

 ### How to use

 The first thing to do is create some input for ya2ro.
-To create valid a yalm you should follow the documentation bellow.
+To create valid a yaml you should follow the documentation bellow.

-Create a yalm from scratch or use one of the supplied templates.
+Create a yaml from scratch or use one of the supplied templates.
 Currently ya2ro supports two formats:

 * paper
 * project

 Please find a template for each type under the directory templates.
-Once you have a valid yalm (proyect or paper) is time to run ya2ro.
+Once you have a valid yaml (project or paper) is time to run ya2ro.

 #### Create machine and human readable content

-It is possible to process batches of yalms at the same time, to do that just specify as input a folder with all the yalms inside.
+It is possible to process batches of yamls at the same time, to do that just specify as input a folder with all the yamls inside.

 ##### Simple execution